Good Bad Ugly

 Good Bad Ugly (shortened as GBU) is a 2025 Indian Tamil-language action comedy film directed by Adhik Ravichandran and produced by Mythri Movie Makers, marking their first production in Tamil cinema.
-The film stars Ajith Kumar, alongside Trisha Krishnan, Arjun Das, Sunil, Prabhu, Prasanna, Karthikeya Dev, Priya Prakash Varrier, Jackie Shroff, Shine Tom Chacko, Tinnu Anand, B. S. Avinash and Raghu Ram.
+The film stars Ajith Kumar in the main lead role, alongside Trisha Krishnan, Arjun Das, Sunil, Prabhu, Prasanna, Karthikeya Dev, Priya Prakash Varrier, Jackie Shroff, Shine Tom Chacko, Tinnu Anand, B. S. Avinash and Raghu Ram.
 In the film, a retired gangster returns to his violent ways after his son is wrongfully convicted.

 Presented by T-Series, the film was announced in late 2023 under the working title AK63, as it is Ajith's 63rd film as lead actor, and the official title was announced in March 2024.
 Principal photography commenced that May in Hyderabad, followed by a sporadic schedule in Spain, and wrapped by early December.
 The film featured an original soundtrack composed by G. V. Prakash Kumar, cinematography handled by Abinandhan Ramanujam and editing by Vijay Velukutty.

-Good Bad Ugly was released worldwide on 10 April 2025 in standard and EPIQ formats.
+Good Bad Ugly was released on 10 April 2025 in standard and EPIQ formats.
 The film opened to mixed reviews from critics who noted that it struggled to balance homages to Ajith's previous films with storytelling.
-However, it emerged one of the highest grossing Tamil films of 2025.
+However, it emerged as the third highest-grossing Tamil film of 2025.